albertwohletz/jirahelper/README.md

     explanation_string - String of user inputed explanation.

 TODO:
-Create some basic CSS so everything looks pretty.
 Implement edit button for management.
 This button would prompt a popup where you can edit or delete access rights.
 In general alot of the input could stand to have more error checking.